-Staff Contact: Clive Kessler (School of Sociology) CP15 S2 HPW3
+Staff Contact: Clive Kessler (School of Sociology) CP15 S2 HPW3 Prerequisite: 90 Level 1 credit points in Arts Note/s: Excluded SOCI3711.

 An investigation of the cultural, social and historical as well as doctrinal relations between the three 'Abrahamic' monotheistic religions and the distinct communities of faith arising from them, as well as of contemporary scripturalist or 'fundamentalist' reassertions of those faiths in movements or ideologies of resistance to modernity.